bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/dragos.fromea/index.md

 ### Week 12 - 18 May
 I worked on the hardware part of the project, where I physically connected all the components and made sure everything worked as expected.
 I also created the circuit schematic using KiCad to have a clear and organized view of the connections.
 ### Week 19 - 25 May
+I completed the software design for the system, integrating both software logic and hardware control (servo motor, LEDs, buzzer, and keypad).
+The design includes asynchronous task coordination and communication over Wi-Fi via a web interface.
+I also created a detailed README.md to document the software functionality and its interaction with the hardware components.

 ## Hardware